splintercommunity/grid-docs/community/planning/batch_tracking_store.md

 # Batch Tracking Store
 <!--
+  Copyright 2024 Bitwise IO, Inc.
   Copyright 2022 Cargill Incorporated
   Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/
 -->

-The batch tracking store is a proposed component meant to provide functionality to the batch submitter/queuer and the DLT monitor on either a Hyperledger Sawtooth or Splinter network.
+The batch tracking store is a proposed component meant to provide functionality to the batch submitter/queuer and the DLT monitor on either a Sawtooth or Splinter network.
 This component will provide functionality to create records of batches and transactions and the status of their submissions to the underlying DLT.